unnonouno/rstserv/README.rst

 ::

-$ restserv [-p port] [file]
+$ rstserv [-p port] [file]

-Run the script with your rest file, and access http://localhost:8080.
+Run the script with your rst file, and access http://localhost:8080.

 Command-line Options